On long train rides, I consider the helplessness of Superman.

 Systemic racial bias in policing?
 Hidden debt in derivatives markets?
 Mounting threat of mass extinction due to global climate change?

-Short disasters are events that erupt in moments.
+Quick disasters are events that erupt in moments.
 They tend to be single-factor, physical, objective, observable incidents.
 Falling planes.
 Speeding cars.
 Aggressive drunks.
 Catastrophes that can be averted by lifting, swooping, blocking, catching, and most thrilling of all, punching.

-Long disasters brew and unfold for decades or centuries.
+Slow disasters brew and unfold for decades or centuries.
 They are often complex, contextual, informational, nonlinear systems.
 Regional political disputes.
 Behavioral norms and biases.
 Environmental and economic degradation.

 In the age of Buzzfeed, I imagine strongly worded Open Letters to Superman, penned daily by representatives of communities obvious and obscure, decrying his inaction on the amount of GMO grain in chicken feed, and the shrinking of Australia’s coral reefs, and the development of commercial properties on tribal lands, and, and, and.

 Clark Kent problems.
 Clark Kent, the journalist.

 The power of the written word: to snake through the boundary between quick and slow disasters, to lift hearts and minds instead of overturned school busses.
 To inspire mass action, to salve (if not solve) a generation of sectarian divide, to plant vision and ethics and seeds that grow for centuries, long after Superman returns to that great Fortress of Solitude in the sky.